aleasims/kaitai-struct-python-inspector/README.md

 insp = Inspector(ksy_file, test_file)
 ```

-Now you can traverse builded tree:
+Now parser is compiled, imported, data from `test_file` is parsed and tree is built.
+You can traverse builded tree:

 ```python
 insp.tree.root.childs
 # [magic(ValueNode<bytes>) [0:8], chunks(ArrayNode) [8:100], ...]
 ```

-Usefull methods and fields:
+Usefull methods and fields of any ***nodes***:

 * `name` — name of the node
 * `childs` — ordered set of child nodes